katxeus/civic-participation-network/README.md

 Using natural language processing to provide multiple-lingual deliberations among a wide spectrum of participants

 ## Fault Torrolence
-Engineered with the ability to function with partial outage
+Engineered with the ability to function with partial outage and full outage in offline settings.